pommicket/StringLearn/README.md

 StringLearn works by keeping track of the frequencies of n-grams.

-Executables can be found in the build directory, but if you want to compile the source code, just run `make` in the src directory.
+Executables can be found in the build directory, but if you want to compile the source code, just run `make` in the src and StringCreate/src directories.

 **Windows**